Florian-Heringa/viewLayerRenderSync-blender-addon/README.md

 ![](images/img0.png)

-If no path is explicitly defined, a defulat can be set in the Addon Preferences
+If no path is explicitly defined, a default can be set in the Addon Preferences

 ![](images/addonPrefs.png)